-Best of the bee
+Carlsbad city councilor fired from job after Facebook post

 Public Record

 ARTESIA POLICE DEPARTMENT Jan.
-20 SUSPICIOUS ACTIVITY 5:38 a.m. – Officer dispatched to South 20th Street and West Centre Avenue in reference to suspicious activity.…
+25 LOUD NOISE 12:45 a.m. – Officer dispatched to South 20th Street and West Richardson Avenue in reference to a loud…

 Sports

-Note: Updated: 4:42 pm The Carlsbad City Councilor whose Facebook post drew national attention for stating women had a “right to get slapped” has been fired from his job… Updated: 1:46 amNEW YORK (AP) — Actor Shia LaBeouf was arrested early Thursday after he allegedly got into an altercation with another man outside a New York City museum where he has been chanting "He will not divide us" in front of a live camera since Donald Trump's inauguration.